getnikola/nikola/CONTRIBUTING.rst

   fail, you can just use ``git pull --no-rebase``.
 * **Make sure documentation is updated** — at the very least, keep docstrings current, and if necessary, update the reStructuredText documentation in ``docs/``.
-* **Add a CHANGELOG entry** at the *top* of ``CHANGES.txt`` mentioning issue number and in the correct Features/Bugfixes section.
+* **Add a CHANGELOG entry** at the *top* of ``CHANGES.txt`` mentioning the issue number in parentheses and in the correct Features/Bugfixes section.
 Put it under *New in master*.
 Create that section if it does not exist yet.
 Do not add an entry if the change is trivial (documentation, typo fixes) or if the change is internal (not noticeable to end users in any way).
 * Add your name to ``AUTHORS.txt`` if the change is non-trivial.
 * If you are fixing an issue, **include the issue number in commit** and/or pull request text (eg. ``fix #1234``) so the issue `is automatically closed